-Since the National Institute of Standards and Technology Cyber Security Framework (NIST CSF) was established, it has become the framework of choice for organizations to align with to establish “best practice”, and is the foundation for most US cyber compliance requirements.
+Since the National Institute of Standards and Technology Cyber Security Framework (NIST CSF) was established, it has become the framework of choice for organizations to align with to establish “best practices” for effective cybersecurity and is the foundation for most US cyber compliance requirements.

 The Framework is the result of a February 2013 Executive Order titled “Improving Critical Infrastructure Cybersecurity” and 10 months of collaborative discussions with more than 3,000 security professionals.
 It comprises a risk-based compilation of guidelines that can help organizations identify, implement, and improve cybersecurity practices, and creates a common language for internal and external communication of cybersecurity issues.
 The Framework is designed to evolve in sync with changes in cybersecurity threats, processes, and technologies.